 Insolvency for employees

-You are likely to be classified as an employee if you are:
+You are an employee if you are:

 - paid a salary, wages or commission.